shred/acme4j/src/doc/docs/usage/order.md

 The CA server may start the validation immediately after `trigger()` is invoked, so make sure your server is ready to respond to requests before invoking `trigger()`.
 Otherwise the challenge might fail immediately.

+Also keep your response available until the status has changed to `VALID` or `INVALID`.
+The ACME server may check your response multiple times, and from different IPs.

 `update()` may throw an `AcmeRetryAfterException`, giving an estimated instant in `getRetryAfter()` when the authorization is completed.
 You should then wait until that moment has been reached, before trying again.
 The state of the `Authorization` instance is still updated when this exception is thrown.

 When the authorization status is `VALID`, you have successfully authorized your domain.